-The proposed bill seeks to enhance election procedures in Montana, particularly for Indian reservations, by requiring each federally recognized Indian tribe to establish at least one permanent satellite election office within their reservation boundaries.
-This office must offer services comparable to those at the main county election office, such as access to replacement ballots, in-person absentee voting, and late voter registration.
-Additionally, the bill mandates that precinct polling place notices include locations within Indian reservations and allows for the use of nontraditional addresses for voter registration and voting.
-Key amendments include provisions that a tribal photo identification card does not need to display a residential address or expiration date to be valid, and that tribal government buildings can serve as residential or mailing addresses for electors.
+Senate Bill No. [insert bill number] seeks to enhance election procedures in Montana, particularly for Indian reservations, by requiring each federally recognized Indian tribe to establish at least one permanent satellite election office in consultation with county officials.
+This office must be operational at least seven days before regular voter registration begins and provide services comparable to the main county election office, including access to replacement ballots and in-person absentee voting.
+The bill also mandates that precinct polling place notices include locations within Indian reservations and allows for the use of nontraditional addresses for voter registration.

 Statutes affected: